flightstats/hub/README.md

 `description` is optional and defaults to an empty string.
 This text field can be up to 1024 bytes long.

 `tags` is an optional array of string values.
 Tag values are limited to 48 characters, and may only contain `a-z`, `A-Z` and `0-9`.
+A channel may have at most 20 tags.

 `POST http://hub/channel`